 The easiness to penetrate through the air or the human body varies depending on the types of radiation.
-Therefore, the types of radiation (α (alpha)-particles, β (beta)-particles, or γ -rays) and radioactive materials (nuclides) that cause problems differ for external exposure and internal exposure.
+Therefore, the types of radiation (α -particles, β -particles, or γ -rays) and radioactive materials (nuclides) that cause problems differ for external exposure and internal exposure.

-α -particles can travel only several centimeters in the air and a sheet of paper is enough to stop them.
-In the case of external exposure, α -particles do not reach deeper than the layer of dead cells (horny layer) on the skin surface and do not cause effects.
+$\alpha\text{-particles}$ can travel only several centimeters in the air and a sheet of paper is enough to stop them.
+In the case of external exposure, $\alpha\text{-particles}$ do not reach deeper than the layer of dead cells (horny layer) on the skin surface and do not cause effects.
 However, if an alpha-emitting radionuclide enters the body, it will provide energy intensively to nearby cells where it is deposited.